 Examples of ingredients to look for that act as humectants in creams include glycerine and urea.

-For itchy skin, Dr Bewley recommends Diprobase Itch Relief Cream £14 (from Boots), which is clinically proven to relive itch caused by conditions such as dry skin and eczema within 30 minutes.
+For itchy skin, Dr Bewley recommends Diprobase Itch Relief Cream (from Amazon), which is clinically proven to relive itch caused by conditions such as dry skin and eczema within 30 minutes.
 It contains the humectant urea, is steroid-free and helps regenerate the skin’s barrier.

-For use everyday, Diprobase Daily Moisturising Cream £11 (from Boots) also contains the humectant urea and used daily, has been shown to help strengthen the skin’s barrier and reduce dry skin flare ups for up to three months*.
+For use everyday, Diprobase Daily Moisturising Cream (from Amazon) also contains the humectant urea and used daily, has been shown to help strengthen the skin’s barrier and reduce dry skin flare ups for up to three months*.

 *96% of babies completing the clinical study did not develop new flare-ups of extreme skin dryness over three months.